 Today, we cross the border into the Kakheti region of eastern Georgia.
-Our first stop is Khareba winery for a local wine tasting experience.
+Our first stop is the Khareba winery for a local wine tasting experience.
 Georgia has a wine history that dates back more than 8,000 years!
 Continue to Gremi, the once glorious capital of the kingdom of Kakheti to see the church and castles erected in the 16th Century.
 Soak in the views of the Alazan valley before heading to Signagi, Georgia’s city of love.
 This royal town is surrounded by a wall of 23 towers and 6 gates that used to connect it with Europe and Asia.
 Take time this afternoon to stroll the cobbled streets, see the rustic buildings and shop from local vendors.

 DAY 5: Signagi – Tbilisi

 Venture to the capital of Georgia, Tbilisi!
 While exploring the city a memorable stop is the 13th Century Metekhi Church.
 Other sights to explore include the Sulfur Baths and the 4th Century Narikala Fortress.
 Why not wander through Sioni cathedral, and follow the history in the Tbilisi National Museum.

 DAY 6: Kazbegi – Tbilisi